 What is it?

-Greasy Heel is an inflammatory condition of the skin (dermatitis) involving the lower limbs, particularly non pigmented skin.
+Greasy Heel or pastern dermatitis is an inflammatory condition of the skin (dermatitis) involving the lower limbs, particularly the non-pigmented skin.
 Lesions appear as scaling, crusting, erosion and exudation, and can be due to a number of skin conditions.
 Organisms that most commonly cause Greasy Heel include fungi, bacteria and mites in horses with feathering at their fetlocks.

 How does it occur?